vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 2019 amendments for US federal income tax and California state income tax.

-I'm currently waiting to get various forms officially and also for the official USD/INR exchange rate so that I can finish the 2020 tax filings.
+I'm currently waiting for free file fillable forms to open up so that I can finish filing my 2020 US federal income tax return; I will then file my 2020 California state tax return.

 **How much time might this take (remaining)?**: Probably 5 to 9 hours, spread over a few weekends.